-Rose Marasco is a prolific photographer and an award winning educator.
-She is Distinguished Professor Emerita, University of Southern Maine and has lived and worked in Maine since 1979.
-Marasco developed and secured accreditation for the photography curriculum at USM where she taught for 35 years.
-Prior to coming to Maine, Marasco initiated the photography program at Munson Williams Proctor Arts Institute in Utica, NY, establishing the curriculum, darkrooms, studios, and teaching both black & white and color, 1974-1979.
-Marasco currently teaches in the MFA program at the Maine College of Art.
+Rose Marasco is a prolific photographer and award-winning educator.
+She is Distinguished Professor Emerita, University of Southern Maine.
+Marasco developed the photography department at USM where she taught for 35 years.
+Prior to this, Marasco initiated the photography department at Munson Williams Proctor Arts Institute in her hometown, Utica, NY.

-Marasco’s career retrospective entitled, index, originated at the Portland Museum of Art and then travelled to, Munson Williams Proctor Art Institute.
-The exhibit was nationally featured or reviewed in Hyperallergic, The New York Times, The Boston Globe, American Photo Magazine, OSMOS, Downeast Magazine, Maine Sunday Telegram and numerous publications in Maine and New England.
+Her career retrospective entitled, index at the Portland Museum of Art was nationally featured and/or reviewed in Hyperallergic, The New York Times, The Boston Globe, American Photo Magazine, Downeast Magazine, and numerous regional publications throughout New England.

 Marasco has mounted 25 solo shows including at: Houston Center for Photography; Universite de Bretagne Occidentale, Brest, France; 3 solo shows at the Sarah Morthland Gallery, NYC; Meredith Ward NYC; and The Farnsworth Museum of Art, among others.
 She has participated in sixty-seven (67) group shows.